The 6-in-1 vaccine is 1 of the first vaccines your baby will have.

 The vast majority of babies can have the 6-in-1 vaccine, but there are a few that should not, for example, those who:

 - are allergic to the vaccine

-- have a fever (high temperature) at the time of the vaccination appointment – wait until they have recovered
+- have a high temperature at the time of the vaccination appointment – wait until they have recovered

 - have signs of a neurological problem that is getting worse, including poorly controlled epilepsy – wait until they have been seen by a specialist

 The vaccine should not be given to babies who have had a severe allergic reaction (anaphylaxis) to a previous dose of the vaccine or a reaction to any part of the vaccine that may be present in trace amounts, such as neomycin, streptomycin or polymixin B.